jonlinca/ACLandR/README.md

 RNUMERIC(rScript|rCode, decimals <,field|value <,...n>>)
 ```

 The *RNUMERIC()* function calls for a rScript or rCode.
 Our R script should take an input (aka the predictor variables), call the model, make a prediction, and return it back to ACL for display.
-Lastly, the function need to pass any number of ‘values’ to R, which will come from each record and data field in each column.
+Lastly, the function needs to pass any number of ‘values’ to R, which will come from each record and data field in each column.

 ## Instructions
-### Step 1: Within R, Save the model
+### Step 1: Within R, save the model
-Before you start, ensure that the [Kaggle tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) has been ran.
+Before you start, ensure that the [Kaggle tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) has been run.

 At the conclusion of the tutorial, the model has already been trained, but hasn't been saved yet for long-term keeping.
 We can export the “trained” model from R so we can reuse it elsewhere.

 ```